junggeyy/TicTacToe-Game/README.md

 * **Single-player mode**: Player vs. Computer.

 * **Smart AI Moves**: The computer intelligently chooses moves to win or block the player, taking advantage of available spots.
-* **Efficient Code Structure**: Simplified code with reduced redundancy, making it easier to understand and maintain.

 **Game Rules**
 1. The game is played on a 3x3 grid.